 Thermohygrometer to record temperature and relative

 humidity.
 Both loggers are contained with a standard Stevenson Screen and are

-used to monitor on a permanent 24 hour basis, working as a back-up
+used to monitor on a permanent 24 hour basis, working as a

-sheathed Max, Min and standard thermometers
+certified and tested sheathed Max, Min and standard thermometers

 The data is used for daily weather submissions to the